bobbercheng/services-to-agents/README.md

 Both tester and developer will be punished if any reaches to legacy limit.

+## Usage

+### System design

+Revised version OpenHands + Claude Sonnet 3.5 is used.
+Session memory is persist in file.

+### Deployment guidelines

+Set Claude Sonnet API key with env variant LLM_API_KEY.
+To run Tester, run `sh tester.sh`.
+To run Developer, run `sh developer.sh`.

 ## Roadmap

 Below is the roadmap of planned features, with the current implementation status:

 - [x] Tester agent, Understand services by testing them
   - [x] Able to figure out how to run it by looking through code+document+log
-  - [x] Being able to generate tests for services
-  - [ ] Summary tests as knowledge
+  - [] Save session memory in vector DB.
-- [ ] Developer agent, Create new service by knowledge and tests
+- [x] Developer agent, Create new service by knowledge and tests
-  - [ ] Create agents by knowledge
+  - [x] Create new service by tests code
-  - [ ] Improve agents by tests
+  - [ ] Improve agents to pass tests
 - [ ] Improve agents by feedback
-  - [ ] Improve agents by reference code
   - [ ] Improve agents by feedback